lifebottle/Tales-of-Legendia-Undub/README.md

 The answer, this time, is pretty simple.
 First, we start by looking at the game script files, loaded into memory:

 ![image](https://user-images.githubusercontent.com/6155506/196266159-02124af6-98fa-457f-8c82-2575ba78bf1e.png)

 That 0x05 at the start here indicates the voice clip index.

 The first thing to check - does the script for character quests contain the voice clip id?

 ![image](https://user-images.githubusercontent.com/6155506/196266672-f72e4b7b-b56d-4ed6-badd-633ad28d4d05.png)

 The answer, with a huge sigh of relief, is-- yes.
 That 0x2716 is the voice clip id for that line.

-Now, the voice clip id is in the script.
+The voice clip id is in the script.
 Why doesn't it play?

 Knowing where the id is being read from, it's super easy to trace and see when the game loads the id, and what it does with it.